-PHY 100S - THE MAGIC OF PHYSICS Spring Term, 2013 Writing Assignment #1 after which the assignment will not be accepted.
+PHY 100S - THE MAGIC OF PHYSICS Spring Term, 2013 Writing Assignment #2

-DUE: By 11:00 AM, Thursday, February 28, 2013 in the Drop Boxes six boxes - one for each tutorial section, clearly labelled.
+DUE: By 11:00 AM, Thursday, April 4, 2013 in the Drop Boxes

+Late penalty = 5% per day (which also applies to weekend days) for a maximum of 7 days, after which the assignment will not be accepted.
+The final late due date is thus 11:00 AM, six boxes - one for each tutorial section, clearly labelled.
 The Drop Boxes are located in the basement of the Burton tower of McLennan.
 On the first floor of McLennan there is a stairway with a bust of Newton beside it; the Drop Boxes are at the bottom of that stairway.